markwoodhall/clj-ravendb/README.md

 ```

 The tests for this project assume an instance of RavenDB is running at http://localhost:8080.
 They also assume that the instance contains the sample northwind database.
-Available [here](https://github.com/ayende/ravendb/blob/2.5/Raven.Studio/Assets/EmbeddedData/Northwind.dump)
+The sample northwind database is available [here](https://github.com/ayende/ravendb/blob/2.5/Raven.Studio/Assets/EmbeddedData/Northwind.dump)

 ## License